 The EU Blue Card for Germany

-Germany introduces a new residence/work permit for highly skilled non-EU citizens and eases restrictions on foreign students studying at German universities.
+Germany introduces a new residence/work permit for highly skilled non-EU citizens.

 A European Union Directive from 2009 set terms and conditions to allow certain highly qualified and skilled citizens of non-EU countries to more easily obtain residence/work permits in certain EU member countries.
 In August 2012 the German government finalized legislation that put this directive into practice.